zhedongzheng/tensorflow-nlp/nlp-models/tensorflow/vae_lookback_rnn/README.md

-We have modified the decoding GRU cell, in order to attend to previous words, in each step
+We have modified the decoding GRU cell, in order to attend to previous words stored in memory, in each step

 <img src="https://github.com/zhedongzheng/finch/blob/master/assets/lookback_rnn.jpg" height='300'>